 City Comparison

-Centreville offers spacious homes and family-friendly neighborhoods at accessible price points.
+Centreville offers spacious homes and residential neighborhoods at accessible price points.
 Springfield sits at the crossroads of I-95 and the Fairfax County Parkway, offering unmatched commuter access.
 Both are strong options, but the details matter.
 Here is how they compare across price, schools, commute, taxes, walkability, and safety.

 Market Overview